-A softly sparkling wine with green apple and spicy floral aromas which continue to a full, lengthy palate that adds a little slate and citrus.
-Made from Savagnin grapes...
+An effusive sparkling wine with spicy green apple aromas which continue to a full, lengthy palate that adds a little slate and citrus.
+Based primarily on Savagnin fruit blended with...

 A softly textured Pinot Noir showing aromatic notes of red forest fruits, complex spice and forest floor.
 A refreshing mid-palate and fine, persistent tannins.
 The fruit comes from 25 year...